htrajan/ht-drawsteel/Draw Steel Rules (original).md

 If you’re unsure whether your hero and an ally are flanking a foe, imagine a line extending from the center of your space to your ally’s space.
 If that line passes through opposite sides or corners of the enemy’s space, then you and your ally are flanking the enemy.

-You must have line of effect to the enemy and be able to take triggered actions in order to gain or grant the flanking benefit.
+You must have line of effect to the enemy and be able to take [[Triggered Action|triggered actions]] in order to gain or grant the flanking benefit.

 ### COVER